-59.(1) The First Nation must not give a guarantee unless the Council has considered the report of the senior financial officer under subsection (2).
+59.(1) The First Nation must not give a guarantee unless the Council has considered the report of the Chief Financial Officer under subsection (2).

-(2) Before the Council authorizes a guarantee under subsection (1), the senior financial officer must prepare a report for Council identifying any risks associated with giving the guarantee and assessing the ability of the First Nation to honour the guarantee should it be required to do so.
+(2) Before the Council authorizes a guarantee under subsection (1), the Chief Financial Officer must prepare a report for Council identifying any risks associated with giving the guarantee and assessing the ability of the First Nation to honour the guarantee should it be required to do so.